Everyone has a story to tell

 Resume - Download PDF

 D.K.
 Johnston has been studying film production since he received his first camcorder at age 9.
-Over the last decade he has taken part in the production of several feature length projects, numerous short films, reality programming and commercial productions all over the central and western United States.
+Over the last decade he has taken part in the production of multiple feature length projects, numerous short films, reality programming and commercial productions all over the United States.
 In 2009 D.K. received his MFA in Film Production from New York Film Academy.
 There he studied directing and screenwriting for film and television, and worked to write and direct several films under the Tri-Seven Pictures banner.

-D.K. currently splits his time between Los Angeles and Denver along with his wife Katie and their two dogs Charlie and Dublin.
+D.K. currently splits his time between Los Angeles and Denver along with his wife Katherine and their two dogs Charlie and Dublin.
 He remains a founding board member of Alaska Filmmakers and sits on the board of the Colorado Film & Video Association (CFVA).
 If you are looking for a hard working, organized and positive member of your production team D.K. and Tri-Seven Pictures are ready to work for you!

 Photo by Vo Photography